 Mel Rosen

-Rooted in the shifting landscapes of the Lowcountry, Mel Rosen’s drawings and ceramics respond to the fragile waterways and ecosystems near her home, where rising seas and ecological decline are constant concerns.
-The textures of her work emerge from these tidal environments where shells, barnacles and other sea remnants are transformed into meditations on resilience and change.
-Untethered by time, her pieces carry a sense of strangeness, echoing digital distortions alongside historic and mythic references such as Roman pottery and protective talismans.
-Evoking cycles of evolution, decay, and renewal, her works suggest shifting states of parasitism, mutualism, and mutation—revealing how material, spiritual, and digital artifacts adapt to survive, continually reshaped by time, environment, and interpretation.
+Mel Rosen’s drawings and ceramics respond to the fragile waterways and ecosystems near her home, where rising seas and ecological decline are constant concerns.
+The textures of her work emerge from these tidal environments where sea remnants are transformed into meditations on resilience and change.
+Untethered by time, her work carries a sense of strangeness, where historic and mythic references such as Roman pottery and protective talismans intermingle with geometric and AI-like distortions, cautioning what may become of nature under the pressures of climate change and technology.

 Statement on Artificial Intelligence: